Small permutation classes: Introduction

-(Theorem~\ref{theorem-kappa}).
 Furthermore, as established in Theorem~\ref{small-growth-rates}, $\kappa$ is the least accumulation point of accumulation points of growth rates of permutation classes.
+We call permutations classes with growth rates less than $\kappa$ {\it small\/}.

 Central to our proofs is the concept of generalized grid classes, introduced in Section~\ref{sec-generalized-grids}.
 In Section~\ref{sec-gridding-characterization} we present a characterization of these classes and of grid irreducible classes.
-We then show, in Section~\ref{sec-gridding-condition}, that small permutation classes lie in particularly tractable grid classes, which allows us in Section~\ref{sec-oscillations} to provide Answer 2, i.e., that there are only countably many permutation classes with growth rate less than $\kappa$, and as a consequence, that each of these classes is partially well-ordered.
-This partial well-order condition turns out to be essential for the characterization of growth rates below $\kappa$ (these all happen to be proper growth rates), which follows in Section~\ref{sec-small-growth-rates}.
+We then show in Section~\ref{sec-subst-gridding} that every small permutation class is $\D$-griddable for nice class $\D$ and in Section~\ref{sec-gridding-condition}, that small permutation classes lie in particularly tractable grid classes.
+These results allow us in Section~\ref{sec-small-growth-rates} to provide Answer 2, i.e., that there are only countably many permutation classes with growth rate less than $\kappa$, and as a consequence, that each of these classes is partially well-ordered.
+This partial well-order condition turns out to be essential for the characterization of growth rates below $\kappa$ (these all happen to be proper growth rates), also in Section~\ref{sec-small-growth-rates}.

 Quite often we need to show that small permutation classes cannot contain certain types of structures, or in other words, that if a class were to contain those structures then it would be large.
-These computations, which are in the cases we need them mostly routine but always tedious, have been relegated to the Appendix.
+These computations, which are in the cases we need mostly routine but always tedious, have been relegated to the Appendix.

 The remainder of the introduction consists of basic structural notions used in the proof.
-For completeness, we have liberally included short proofs of the lesser known results.
-Also, for concreteness, we have tended to specialize these results to the case of permutations, although in many cases they hold much more generally.
+For completeness, short proofs of the lesser known results have been liberally included.
+Also, for concreteness, the results are specialized to the case of permutations, although in many cases they hold much more generally.

+\minisec{Symmetries} It is frequently helpful to note that permutation containment is preserved by the symmetries of the square, i.e., the dihedral group on $8$ elements.
+This group is generated by the three symmetries inverse, reverse, and complement, which are defined, respectively, on a permutation $\pi$ of length $n$ by